JuliaDynamics/ChaosTools.jl/src/basins/basins.md

-# 1 - Computing the basins of attraction
+# Basins of Attraction

-The technique used to compute the basins of attraction is described in ref. [^Yorke1997].
-It consists in tracking the trajectory on the plane and coloring the points of according to the attractor it leads to.
-This technique is very efficient for basins on the plane.

-The algorithm returns a matrix with the N attractors numbered with even numbers from 2 to 2N and their basins with odd numbers.
-An attractor is numbered with an *even number* 2n and its corresponding basin with an *odd number* 2n+1.

-[^Yorke1997]: H. E. Nusse and J. A. Yorke, Dynamics: numerical explorations, Ch.
-7, Springer, New York, 1997

 ```@docs
 basins_map2D
 basins_general
 ```

-## 1.1 - Stroboscopic Maps
+## Stroboscopic map example
 First define a dynamical system on the plane, for example with a *stroboscopic* map or Poincaré section.
-For example we can set up an dynamical system with a stroboscopic map defined:
+For example we can set up an dynamical system with a stroboscopic map using a periodically driven 2D continuous dynamical system, like the Duffing oscillator:
 ```jl
 using DynamicalSystems
 ω=1.; F = 0.2